Pixtane/Pixtane/README.md

 - 💞️ I’m looking to collaborate with map desiner, 3D modeller and maybe other programmer who like programming and gamedev in future.
 - 📫 How to reach me - pixtanegithub@gmail.com
 - 🎓 I have learnt python and made some simple games like "mines" on python and "snake" on Java.
 Also know HTML and CSS (CSS not good).
 Know and also learning English.
-- ⚙ I have Linux OS - Manjaro GNOME but before i had MANJARO KDE Plasma.
+- ⚙ I have Linux OS - Manjaro GNOME but before i had Manjaro KDE Plasma.

 <!---
 Pixtane/Pixtane is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.